rook2pawn/hapi-16-performance/README.md

 # important!

+# TCP - Do this (explanation in TCP - READ )

-## benchmarking is useless if you are bottlenecked by your TCP configurations!
+## TCP - read benchmarking is useless if you are bottlenecked by your TCP configurations!

 we want to amplify the basic behavior of the responding code so that means our new benchmark is